 A few other comments

-Give it time – if you think that this will happen in an afternoon workshop, then you are not doing the process justice.
+Give it time – if you think this will happen in an afternoon workshop, you are not doing the process justice.
 Take your time, write notes, talk and bounce ideas off colleagues.
 Read what other people have written for inspiration.

 Be honest – writing just what your “target” market might want to hear really means you’ve completely missed the point.

 Keep in simple – complexity only leads to confusion for everyone.

 Don’t be afraid to let a wordsmith/copywriter give it a final polish – a good one will improve clarity without changing your intent.

 At the core of your businesses behaviour lies a brand promise – what it will deliver to customers.
 Your brand promise is the intersection point between what your business communicates and what it delivers.
 And the simplest method to achieve perfect alignment between this is for everyone, both internal and external stakeholders, to be reading off the same page.

 A well-written manifesto will allow this to happen.

 Acting as a central hub to guide the businesses activities without constraining strategic thinking and simultaneously communicating to customers what they can expect and will be delivered by the brand.

 Most brand strategy documents are a bunch of waffle, but a great manifesto can be the opposite.